-The target area of the Promise Zone is roughly two square miles in West Philadelphia – bounded by the Schuylkill River to the east, Girard Avenue to the north, 48th Street to the west, and Sansom Street to the south.
-It includes 35,315 residents with an overall poverty rate of 50.78%, nearly double the city’s rate of 26.9%.
+The area of the West Philadelphia Promise Zone is roughly two square miles – bounded by the Schuylkill River to the east, Girard Avenue to the north, 48th Street to the west, and Sansom Street to the south.
+This area was designated for several reasons: